cryptobuks/ngnear-A-gig-economy-platform/README.md

 ----------

 This code is based on [Question2Answer][Q2A] and it is also GPL licensed.
+Instead of reinventing the wheel from scratch, we reused existing robust and production-ready [Question2Answer][Q2A] code and build on top of it to ensure minimum bugs and vulnerabilities.

 [Q2A]: http://www.question2answer.org/